sherlockblaze/blog/source/_posts/unix/concepts/Process-Environment.md

 #### Exit Functions

-Three functions terminate a program normally: `_exit` and `_Exit`, which return to the kernel immediately, and `exit`, which performs certain cleanp processing and then returns to the kernel.
+Three functions terminate a program normally: `_exit` and `_Exit`, which return to the kernel immediately, and `exit`, which performs certain clean processing and then returns to the kernel.

 ```c
 #include <stdlib.h>